 Option 1: Kneading Using a Stand Mixer

-1. Add the flour, yeast, salt, sugar and turmeric in the stand mixer/ food processor
+- Add the flour, yeast, salt, sugar, and turmeric in the stand mixer/ food processor

-2. Pulse till the butter disintergrates and mixes with the flour (but you should see the specks)
+- Pulse until the butter disintegrates and mixes with the flour (but you should still see the specks).

-4. Trickle int he 1 cup of milk.
+- Slowly add 1 cup of milk.
 The dough should start to come together now.
 Process for 1 minute.
-If it seems dry add 1 tbsp of milk in increments till you get a soft dough.
+If it seems dry, add 1 tbsp of milk in small increments until you get a soft dough.

-2. Now pinch the butter with your index finger and thumb and mix with the flour.
-Rub the butter in the flour till you don;t have any big cubes of butter left but small clumps of it.
+- Now pinch the butter between your thumb and index finger and mix with the flour.
+Rub the butter into the flour until you don't have any big cubes of butter left, but small clumps of it.

-3. Add the eggs and 1 cup milk in 1/4 cup increments if the dough is dry, or if it is too wet add more flour.
+- Add the eggs and 1 cup milk in 1/4 cup increments if the dough is dry, or if it is too wet, add more flour.

-4. Knead the dough well for about 10 minutes.
+- Knead the dough well for about 10 minutes.
 Stretch and fold and repeat.
 This is done to develop gluten.
-If step is omitted, bread will be chewy not pillowy.
+If this step is left out, the bread will be chewy not pillowy.

 Proofing the Bread

-1. Use a large bowl for this step.
-It should be big enough to fit a triple amount of the dough
+- Use a large bowl for this step.
+It should be big enough to fit triple the amount of dough.

-1. Take dough out of fridge and let it come to room temperature
+- Take dough of the fridge and let it come to room temperature.

-3. Make a ball of the one halve and roll it in a rectangle.
-About 1/4 inch thick.
+- Make a ball of the one half and roll it in a rectangle about 1/4 inch thick.

-4. Spread the butter in the rectangle by leaving 1 inch space.
+- Spread the butter across the rectangle, leaving 1 inch space from the edge.
 Sprinkle the chopped chocolate.
-Roll it from the longer side to make a long log.
+Roll it from the longer side to form a long log.